rboucheron/sae401_frontend/README.md

 ## install project
 `npm i` or `npm install`

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Add a new component

-To add a new component, use the Angular CLI command: ng g c NomDuComposant --skip-styles
+To add a new component, use the Angular CLI command:
+`ng g c NomDuComposant --skip-styles`

 This command generates a new component without a stylesheet.
 Replace "ComponentName" with the name you want for your component.